Actifio/restapisamples/python/readme.md

 ## Getting Management Console details

 Once you have deployed Backup and DR, then a management console will be configured.
-You need to collect these two pieces of information from the Google Cloud Console.
+You need to collect this pieces of information from the Google Cloud Console.
 Go to: **Backup and DR > Show API Credentials**

 In this example (yours will be different!):

 * API URL:  https://bmc-1234-xxxyyyzz-dot-asia-southeast1.backupdr.googleusercontent.com/actifio
-* OAuth 2.0 client ID:  456-abc.apps.googleusercontent.com

 ## Creating your Service Account